Can empathy listening skills help your relationship?

 As you spend more time connecting with your partner and less time arguing, that time and energy that used to be spent on arguing and damage control can now be spent much more productively!

-Did we cover all you wanted to know about how empathetic listening can help your relationship?
+Did we cover all you wanted to know about empathy listening skills and relationships?

 In this post, we took an in-depth look at empathetic listening, sometimes called empathic listening.